jaateixeira/nameit/README.md

 ## OUTPUT:
 * The same pdf files are renamed in a standardised way - author, year, title, publication (e.g., journal name), and publisher.

-Example: "s13174-015-0028-2.pdf" as downloaded from the publisher woud become "Teixeira et al. (2015).
+Example: "s13174-015-0028-2.pdf" as downloaded from the publisher would become "Teixeira et al. (2015).
 Lessons learned from applying social network analysis on an industrial Free/Libre/Open Source Software ecosystem.
 Journal of Internet Services and Applications.
 Springer.pdf" as renamed by the NameIt tool.

 # Mission #